 A nurse or other health care provider may make an error that proves fatal, e.g., administering the wrong dose of medicine to the wrong patient or removing a healthy organ instead of a diseased body part.

-When nursing negligence occurs and you are affected or a loved one is killed, you have the right to seek compensation for your losses, injuries and other damages.
+When medical negligence occurs and you are affected or a loved one is killed, you have the right to seek compensation for your losses, injuries, and other damages.